IPS-Eye-White

 Foot Note I - Ekklesia

-As said above the Greek word ekklesia was used of the political assembly of the citizens of ancient Greek states, a regularly convened assembly, or a select civil body summoned or convened for a particular purpose.
-In other words, ekklesia refers to a group of people - believers in this case.
+When someone is "called out", they have to be called out from something.
+It is only the context in which ekklesia is used that indicates the specific reason people are called out or assembled.
+Thus it was used of the political assembly of the citizens of ancient Greek states, a regularly convened assembly, or a select civil body summoned or convened for a particular purpose.

-The only time it was correctly translated was in two verses in which the word "church" would have made little sense, since both refer to a 'pre-church' time.
+The only time it was correctly translated was in two verses in which the word "church" would have made little sense as both refer to a 'pre-church' time.
 (The KJV made no such distinction translating ekklesia into 'church' in both verses.)

 "This is the one who was in the congregation (Gr. ekklesia) in the wilderness together with the angel who was speaking to him on Mount Sinai, and who was with our fathers; and he received living oracles to pass on to you.
 (Acts 7:38 NASB)